iHub/UmatiCodebase/README.md

 # Umati Codebase

-R for Twitter a suite of R code for capturing and analyzing Twitter data.
+Umati Codebase is a suite of code used for capturing and analyzing Twitter and Facebbok data.
 The analysis code base represents methodology used in the Umati project.

 http://www.ihub.co.ke/umati